Talgo: Design

 Since the introduction of the Talgo Pendular in 1980, the train tilts naturally inwards on curves, allowing it to run faster on curves without causing discomfort to passengers.
 The carriage tilting system pivots around the top of the suspension columns, which has the effect of partially cancelling the effects of lateral acceleration when cornering.

 Trains

-Talgo trains are divided into a number of generations.
-They come in both locomotive hauled and self-propelled versions.
+Talgo trains are divided into generations.
+They come in both locomotive-hauled and self-propelled versions.